MatthiasHu/seekers/README.md

 Based on Python 3 and pygame.

-This repository contains a Python implementation of the Seekers gRPC server as well as a gRPC Seekers client library.
+## This repository contains
+1. Python implementation of the Seekers game
+2. Seekers gRPC server
+3. Seekers gRPC client

+* Players can join the Seekers game in two ways:
+  1. <a name="join-method-new"></a>as gRPC clients (new and safe way)
+  2. <a name="join-method-old"></a>as a local file whose `decide`-function is called directly from within the game (old and unsafe way)
+     * This is discouraged as it allows players to access the game's internals and cheat.
+See [this issue](https://github.com/seekers-dev/seekers/issues/1).

 ## How to run
 Install python3 and the packages in [`requirements.txt`](requirements.txt).

-### Run a Python Server
+### Run a Python Seekers game (and a gRPC server)
-This will run the gRPC server and start the specified AIs.
-These will not be connected to the sever via gRPC but their `decide()` method will be called directly from the server.
-This is unsafe but faster.
+This will:
+* start a Seekers game
+* run a gRPC server by default
+* join the specified AIs (see [old join method](#join-method-old))
 ```bash
 $ python3 run_seekers.py <AI files>
 ```

-### Run a Python Client
+### Run a Python AI as a Seekers gRPC client
 You will need a separate server running.
-For example [the Java implementation](https://github.com/seekers-dev/seekers-api).
+This can the server above, or, for example, [the Java implementation](https://github.com/seekers-dev/seekers-api).

 ```bash
 $ python3 run_clients.py <AI files>